gmarkkula/COMMOTIONSFramework/README.md

     * ~~oBEao~~
     * ~~oAN~~
     * oBEvs
+* Add functionality for resetting/rerunning the same simulation without creating new objects? (relevant now that probabilistic features have been added)
 * Allow for separate $\Delta T$ between agents (note that $\Delta T$ is used in multiple places in the code; e.g., also to calculate behaviour accelerations.)
 * Extend to allow the user of SCSimulation/SCAgent to also provide the parameters to use when estimating value of a predicted state for another agent (currently the default parameters are used).
 * Work on value function term for being on a collision course to consider also the agent's affordances for getting themselves out of the collision course.
 Some notes in the notebook in "acceleration ctrl tests".